khrynczenko/blog/content/posts/post-2021-01-13-dependency-inversion-principle.md

 ## Special notes

 I know that I rushed over this and the last principle.
-I am really time constrained these days and writing posts like the one on the single responsibility principle takes me a couple of hours at least.
+I am really time constrained these days and writing posts like the one I did on the single responsibility principle takes me a couple of hours at least.

 If you would like to know more I highly recommend the "Adaptive Code" by